 Frozen for a minute, Rarity’s eyes quickly widened as her cheeks tinted pink.

 “Graves!” she called out, sounding more than slightly scandalized.
 “What are you– I mean, why are you– you get up right this minute, young man; I’ll have you know that this kind of behavior is simply unacceptable!”
 Her words however, fell on completely deaf ears as the little marshal simply rolled over, a contented smile on his face while he snuffled in the slow rhythm of slumber.

 “Aw, he looks so cute when he’s asleep,” Fluttershy cooed, before turning to her friend with a smile.
-“It seems like he really does like you, doesn’t he?”
+“It seems like he really likes you, doesn’t he?”

 “What do you mean?”
 Rarity asked, still slightly perturbed by the whole situation, but not exactly in a bad way.

 “Well, think about it,” the pink-haired girl replied.
 “All day, he’s been trying to make sure we didn’t think of him as a little kid.
 But when he got all tired out, he wasn’t worrying about all that and just went straight to you.
 That must mean he really likes you.”